Math-ias/scdr/README.md

 Use
 ---

-To use simply run `python dictionary.py WORD` in a terminal where word is the word you wish to have the definition of,, use `python dictionary --help` to find out how to use it from your command line.
+To use simply run `define WORD` in a terminal where `WORD` is the word you wish to have the definition of, use `define --help` to find out how to use it from your command line.

 Currently the options are: